patchr-app/flutter_midi/midi_io_platform_interface/README.md

 # midi_platform_interface

-A common platform interface for the midi plugin.
+A common platform interface for the Midi IO plugin.

-This interface allows platform-specific implementations of the `midi` plugin, as well as the plugin itself, to ensure they are supporting the same interface.
+This interface allows platform-specific implementations of the `midi_io` plugin, as well as the plugin itself, to ensure they are supporting the same interface.

 # Usage

-To implement a new platform-specific implementation of `midi`, extend `MidiPlatform` with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `MidiPlatform` by calling
+To implement a new platform-specific implementation of `midi_io`, extend `MidiPlatform` with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `MidiPlatform` by calling